 "Tiny hands, tiny fingers, that always want to play,

-Tiny hands, tiny fingers, that from the very start,
+That never stop exploring that wonder of today, Tiny hands, tiny fingers, that from the very start,

 Will reach out for tomorrow yet always hold your heart."